aurora-is-near/aurora-engine-migration-tool/README.md

 # Features flags

-This set of tools can be used for both NEAR `mainten` and `testnet`.
+This set of tools can be used for both NEAR `mainten`, `testnet` and `localnet`.
 It is important to specify the appropriate flag explicitly.

 Available options: